18F/handbook/_pages/getting-started/equipment.md

 To get replacement/additional peripherals (chargers, dongles, etc.), open a [micropurchase request]({{site.baseurl}}/purchase-requests/).

+**TTS policy: Anything connected to a GSA device must be a name brand.** If you're not sure, ask [#infrastructure](https://gsa-tts.slack.com/messages/infrastructure).

 ## Equipment to accommodate disability

 GSA provides equipment to accommodate an injury or disability under these conditions: